3 tips to present in clear English for diverse audiences

 Three examples from Edmond H. Weiss, The Elements of International English Style, 1st ed.
 (Routledge, 2005), 24.
 Weiss offers more in the book.

-Sometimes, the less-plain word may be clearer.
+Sometimes, the less “plain” word may be clearer.

 3. Find the action: Save the verb!

 Often, we “smother” (hide) the action as nouns.
 But actions are more immediate and interesting.
 Rescue those verbs!
+Here are some examples:

 From the “smothered” action……rescue the verb!